-Some specific advice on succeeding in Math 1A.
+Some specific advice on succeeding in Math 49B.

-- Students who have previously learned to find derivatives using differentiation shortcuts may find they do worse than they expect in Math 1A.
-That is because differentiation is only one third of Math 1A.
-The other two thirds cover the foundations of calculus, the justification of the differentiation shortcuts, and the meanings, implications and uses of derivatives.
-Also, Math 1A contains quite a few definitions and theorems, not just algebraic manipulations. - If your foundation in algebra, precalculus and trigonometry is not good, you may find yourself struggling in Math 1A.
+• If your foundation in algebra and trigonometry is not good, you may find yourself struggling in Math 49B.
 It is strictly your responsibility to review your prerequisites as needed.
 Class time will not be spent on review of material from prior classes.
-Take the diagnostic tests preceding chapter 1 of your textbook, and come to office hours this week if you have any difficulty.
+Review the material in sections 4.1-4.4 and A.6 of your textbook, and come to office hours this week if you have any difficulty.
 (NOTE: Some students have failed my classes multiple times, wasting many months and thousands of dollars, before going back and taking the necessary prerequisite classes.)